RRkundkar777/cvm/README.md

 Only difference is that it is a Shell for C language.

 ## The C Virtual Machine
-The C virtual Machine is the C Code Extractor and Interpreter.
+The C Virtual Machine is the C Code Extractor and Interpreter.

-It can run embedded C codes from a text file as well as many other compatible formats.
+It can directly run embedded C codes from a text file as well as many other compatible formats.